-A. Plant Material Requirements

-- 1. Plants shall meet the American Standard for Nursery Plant Stock (American Nursery and Landscape Associations-ANLA) (ANSI Z60.1) as it now reads and as hereafter amended, and shall be healthy, vigorous and well-formed, with well-developed, fibrous root systems, free from dead branches or roots.
+Α. Plant Material Requirements 1.
+Plants shall meet the current American Standard for Nursery Plant Stock (American Nursery and Landscape Associations-ANLA) (ANSI Z60.1) and shall be healthy, vigorous and well-formed, with well-developed, fibrous root systems, free from dead branches or roots.
 Plants shall be free from damage caused by temperature extremes, pre-planting or on-site storage, lack of or excess moisture, insects, disease, and mechanical injury.
 Plants in leaf shall be well foliated and of good color.
-Plants shall be habituated to outdoor environmental conditions (i.e. hardened-off). - 2.
-Evergreen trees shall be a minimum of 6 feet in height at time of planting. - Deciduous trees shall have at least a two inch caliper at time of planting as measured 4.5 ft. from the ground, determined according to the American Standard for Nursery Stock as it now reads and as hereafter amended.
+Plants shall be habituated to outdoor environmental conditions (i.e. hardened-off).
+Commented [CL48]: From 18.52.030 D.1.
+2. Evergreen trees shall be a minimum of 6 feet in height at time of planting.
+Commented [CL49]: 18.52.030 D.6.
+3. Deciduous trees shall have at least a 2 inch caliper at time of planting as measured 4.5 ft. from the ground, determined according to the current edition of the American Standard for Nursery Stock.
+4. Shrubs shall be at least 18 inches in height, and full and bushy at time of planting.
+Commented [AC50]: Consistent with TMC 18.28 and current TMC 18.52 standards.